EsriDE/Photo-Search-Widget/README.md

-# PhotoSearch widget
+# PhotoSearch Widget

-The *PhotoSearch* widget for the [Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/) allows users to search for Flickr photos and display the them on the map.
+The *PhotoSearch* widget for the [Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/) allows users to search for Flickr photos and display them on the map.

 ## Use Case